 Ingredients in Apple Cinnamon Blondies

-These apple cinnamon blondies are made with simple ingredients that you probably already have on hand.
+These apple cinnamon blondies require simple ingredients that you probably already have on hand.
 Packed with incredible fall flavor, they're going to be devoured before you even have time to store them!
 Heres what you need:

-- For the blondie mixture: unsalted butter, light brown sugar, coconut sugar, apple pie spice (alternative here is ground cinnamon), apple cider / juice, eggs, all purpose flour, sea salt, baking powder, and vanilla extract.
+- For the blondie mixture: unsalted butter, light brown sugar, coconut sugar, apple pie spice (ground cinnamon is the alternative here), apple cider / juice, eggs, all purpose flour, sea salt, baking powder, and vanilla extract.

 - For the caramel drizzle: almond or pecan nut butter (for this recipe in particular, I love using Abby's Better Butter: Date Pecan Butter), melted coconut oil, and all natural honey.
 Feel free to use the discount code 'apaigeofpositivity' at Abby's Better Butter.